 The Zak Designs Toddler Cup can be used with babies as young as 9 months old, but its handle-less design is better suited for toddlers.
 It features a spout lid with an adjustable flow for up to 9 ounces of liquid.
 You can wash this double-wall, BPA-free plastic cup in your dishwasher, but it’s not for use in the microwave.

 This cup is insulated, spill-free, and easy to clean.
 Some parents complain, though, that the valve to control the flow breaks easily or that the cap cracks when dropped.

-The Gerber Graduates Advance Insulated Cup has a layer of ArcticWrap insulation to keep liquids cold for up to 6 hours.
+This cup from NUK (previously sold as Gerber Graduates) has a layer of ArcticWrap insulation to keep liquids cold for up to 6 hours.
 Its spoutless rim design is great for older toddlers who have graduated to open cups, but who still need spill protection on the go.

 The BPA-free plastic can be handwashed or run through your dishwasher for cleaning.

 People who recommend this cup say it has exceptional protection against leaks.
 Other parents say the lid cracks after only a couple months of use and that the spill-proof feature makes the cup difficult to open.

 Reflo Smart Cups are award-winning, open-top cups that are just the right size for small hands.
 You can start using these cups with kids as young as 6 months old, but they are more suited for toddlers who are ready to train for an open cup.